 (photo credit: REUTERS)

-He added, “I cannot think of anything more foolish” than to boycott Israel.
-Israel, he said, is a “country that when all is said and done is the only democracy in the region, the only place that has in my view a pluralistic open society.”
+"I cannot think of anything more foolish than to say you want to have any kind of divestment or sanctions or boycott against a country that, when all is said and done, is the only democracy in the region, is the only place that has, in my view, a pluralist open society,” Johnson had said.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>